harshitpathak18/ML-Fine-Tuner/README.md

 6. **Select Algorithm:** Choose the desired machine learning algorithm for training the model.
 7. **Make Predictions:** Use the trained model to make predictions on new data.
 8. **Save Model:** Save the trained model and download it for future use.
+9. **Visualize ML Algorithms:** Can easily visuals different ML Algorithms
+10. **Luna**: It is an AI chatbot, answers all questions related to machine learning.

 ### Technologies Used
 - Python